 Understanding employee motivation is more important than ever.
-Research has shown how up to 40% of performance in group tasks can be attributed to levels of motivation among team members (Condly, Clark and Stolovitch 2003).
+Research suggests up to 40% of performance can be attributed to levels of motivation among team members (Condly, Clark and Stolovitch 2003).

 Understanding motivation in organisations and taking the appropriate measures to support employees will be crucial for navigating transition, encouraging innovation and ensuring sustainable growth.

-There is a huge amount of work being done in areas such as inclusion, wellbeing, psychological safety, belonging, employee engagement and organisational culture, but ultimately, these are just components of one overarching theme – human motivation.
-The winners from this period of transition will be the organisations which understand what motivates their employees, enabling them to communicate effectively and make smart decisions.
+There is a huge amount of work being done in areas such as inclusion, wellbeing, psychological safety, belonging, employee engagement and organisational culture, but ultimately these are all components of one overarching theme – human motivation.
+The winners from this period of transition will be the organisations which understand what motivates their employees, enabling them to communicate effectively and make smarter decisions.

 Motivation describes the velocity of an organisation: Individual motivation determines the speed at which it travels, while collective motivation determines the direction

-Our approach differs from other models because it recognises that motivation is contextual; the way the various components interact varies from industry to industry, from one organisation to another and even between groups or individuals within an organisation.
+The MindAlpha approach differs from other models because it recognises how motivation is contextual; the way the various components interact varies from industry to industry, from one organisation to another and even between groups or individuals within an organisation.

-The model contains three key dimensions: the foundations which support motivation; and two higher order dimensions of individual motivation, which drives performance; and collective motivation which ensures it is channelled in the right direction.
-We can think of motivation as the velocity of an organisation; individual motivation determines the speed at which it travels while collective motivation determines the direction of travel.
+The model contains three key dimensions: the Foundations which support motivation; and two higher order dimensions of Individual Motivation, which drives performance; and Collective Motivation which ensures it is channelled in the right direction.
+We can think of motivation as the velocity of an organisation; individual factors determine the speed at which it travels while the collective factors determine the direction of travel.

-The foundations of motivation span all areas of our lives, they are not confined to the workplace or the organisation.
-Things happening outside of the office can have a huge bearing on our performance at work and on our perceptions about our employment.
+The Foundations of Motivation span all areas of our lives, they are not confined to the workplace or the organisation.
+Things happening outside of the office can have a huge bearing on our performance at work and on the perceptions we hold about our employment.

 Individual motivators are the fuel in the engine of performance, they are the factors which help people get the best out of themselves.
-The individual motivating factors in the model are autonomy, proficiency and job-satisfaction.
+The Individual Motivation factors in the model are autonomy, proficiency and job-satisfaction.

 Autonomy is one of the basic psychological needs identified by Deci & Ryan’s Self Determination Theory (Deci and Ryan 2018).
 In our model it is defined as the freedom to act in line with our values and interests.
-Autonomy, in the Motivation Metrics model, has two conceptual components; firstly, the extent to which we have choice over what we do and how we do it, and second, the degree to which we can be ourselves.
-We have found that the freedom to act naturally and be ourselves is universally motivating, however the extent to which we desire freedom of choice depends significantly on underlying personality traits, particularly the extent to which we believe we can influence the outcomes of events.
+Autonomy, in the Motivation Metrics model, has two conceptual components; the extent to which we have agency over what we do and how we do it, and second, the degree to which we can be ourselves.
+We have found the freedom to act naturally and be ourselves is universally motivating, however the extent to which we desire freedom of choice depends on our mindset and the extent to which we believe we can influence the outcomes of events.

 Job satisfaction is the third factor supporting individual motivation.
-Clearly this is linked to the first two factors, indeed, to some degree it is an outcome of them.
-We measure it because satisfaction comes in different forms and an imbalance between the rewards, we receive from our endeavours can be demotivating.
+This is linked to the first two factors, indeed, to some degree it is an outcome of them.
+We measure it because when autonomy and proficiency do not deliver job satisfaction, something is clearly wrong.
+Satisfaction comes in different forms and an imbalance between the type of rewards we receive from our endeavours can be demotivating.
 Like happiness, job satisfaction results from a combination of pleasure and purpose (Dolan 2014).
 Too much pleasure without purpose or all purpose with no pleasure are not productive states and do not support sustainable growth.

 Group identity describes the degree of connectedness one feels to an organisation and the people within it.
 Crucially, it also includes the extent to which we feel included by the group.
-It is more than just a sense of identity; it is a feeling of being a fully functioning part of something.
+It is more than just a sense of identity, it is a feeling of being a fully functioning and valuable part of something.

 Organisational satisfaction is the final factor in our collective motivation dimension.
 It comprises the extent to which employees feel that the organisation supports their longer-term interests and aspirations; their trust in the organisation’s ability to communicate effectively and make decisions; and the alignment of their values with those of the organisation.